designbright/JavaScriptDataTypes/README.md

 4. undefined
 - Example: undefined is the default value for any variable that has been declared but has not been assigned a value
 5. null
+- null is a representation of the intentional absence of any object value.
+Often used to indicate that a variable should hold a value and doesn't

 ## Getting Started